seidefrank/JSONexpr/README.md

 If your JSON contains comments, no problem, the interpreter will ignore them.
 The result is then formatted again into JSON/

-The magic lies in JavaScript's _comma operator_.
-It allows to assign variables _inside_ expressions.
+Variables can be defined courtesy of JavaScript's _comma operator_, which allows to assign variables _inside_ expressions, if separated by commas.
 For example, `(x = 42, y = 13, x + y)` is a valid JavaScript expression that defines variables `x` and `y`, assigns values to them, and then evaluates to `x + y`, all in one go.
-The value of this expression is i`55`.
+The value of this expression is `55`.

 The JavaScript is interpreted using the node.js interpreter, which you must have installed on your system.